-They say that film viewing is voyeurism as it allows us to pry into the private lives of its characters.
-Kalel, 15 (2019) begins with a voyeuristic gaze as the blurry cinematic frame slowly clears up to show Kalel and his mom in the hospital, moments before and after they knew of Kalel’s HIV status.
+Film viewing, in its naked form, is voyeurism as it allows us to peep into the private lives of the movie’s characters.
+Lana’s Kalel, 15 (2019) begins with a voyeuristic gaze as the blurry cinematic frame slowly clears up to show Kalel and his mom in the hospital, moments before and after they were informed of Kalel’s HIV status.
 It was a powerful scene filled with lifeless silence, setting the tone of the film’s black and white portrayal of the gradual collapse of Kalel’s world after his HIV diagnosis.
 The loss of his innocence.
 His spiraling descent or fall into the abyss of existence, and his emergence from it.

 “Nakakahiya ka.
 Ano na lang ang sasabihin ng mga tao, wala kong kwentang ina kaya ka nagkaganyan?Tangina mo, pinag-aaral kita napunta lang pala sa wala.”